1. Help Center

 The measure already has the correct frequency, and by default, measures are Not Calculated.
 Click the measure’s Edit button.

-Open Data Properties and set the Calculation Type, which for this example is Ratio (students / teachers).
-This is also where you could change the Frequency, if needed.
+Open Data Properties and set the Calculation Type, which for this example is Ratio.
+(This is also where you could change the Frequency, if needed.)
 If the calculated data is to be compared to target values, be sure to enable Manual Targets.
 Click Save.

 The calculation type is now listed in the measure description.
-To define the first data source (child), click Variable in the Relationships section and choose Existing Variable.
+To define the first data source (child or disaggregated measure), click Variable in the Relationships section and choose Existing Variable.

 Keep in mind that for some calculations, selection order is important.
 In this example there is only one variable to choose, but if you were selecting more than one at a time, the student variable should be selected before the teacher variable.
-(Though if you get the order wrong, it can easily be fixed later.)
+(Don't worry - if you get the order wrong, it can easily be fixed later.)

 In the Add a new Variable window, assign a name and optional tags.
 The frequency is taken automatically from the calculated measure.
 Click Add Variable.

 The variable is added as a disaggregated measure in the Relationships section.
-If the variable order were incorrect, you could drag and drop to correct the order.
+If the variable order were incorrect, you could drag and drop here to correct the order.
+The ratio calculations are still not complete because the second variable has no data.
 To fill in data for this variable, click its name.

 Add the same data rows as for the other variable, fill in the data, and click Save and Close.